Mon Tue Wed Thu Fri Sat Sun

 20.10.2023

 Travelling sources invites the audience for a storytelling evening about displacement and repair at Kaaistudios.
 Guests are welcome to take an itinerary in the building, navigating between forms of storytelling.
-First, they gather for a cup of tea in the living room of The Kitchen and in the exhibition Getting Softer by Espace Fxmme.
+First, they gather for a cup of tea in the living room of The Kitchen where they can also view the exhibition Getting Softer by Espace Fxmme.
 From there on, the public can attend the storytelling Recalling History; Sitting number 6; Conjuring A Fork of Tales by Hagar Ophir in collaboration with Juna Suleiman (invited by Ariella Aïsha Azoulay) and the storytelling installation Meuse by Navid Fayaz.
 (For both projects you need to reserve your spot after buying your ticket, via the service mail.)
+Throughout the evening, the audience can return to the living room to listen to The Kitchen's Learning Palestine-Algiers broadcast.

 PROGRAMME